Professional Sex Therapists in Sydney

 DEFINITION AND CHARACTERISTICS OF SEXUAL ADDICTION

 Sex addiction is a fully treatable disorder of the brain, and must not be confused with moral deficiency or failure.
-A test can easily help diagnose the type of sex condition.
-Sexual addiction disorder is not gender-specific, and can occur in men and women.
+If you’re in Sydney, or nationally online, Sex Addiction Australia is where you need to head to for an effective sexual therapy.
+A test can easily help diagnose the type of sexual condition.
+Sexual behaviour disorders, such as sex addictions and compulsions, are not gender-specific, and can occur in men and women of any cultural and socio-economic background.

 Untreated sex addiction is characterised by impaired impulse control, escalations of sexual acts, sexual thoughts, and sexual cravings, and by the addict's inability to stop their behaviour, despite their awareness of negative consequences.